Shruti-0709/identity-resolution-graph/README.md

 }
 ```

-That's it.
  Every design decision in this project flows from that line.

 ---